cometbft/cometbft/spec/mempool/gossip/dog.md

 # Dynamic Optimal Graph (DOG) gossip protocol

-The DOG protocol introduces two novel features to optimize network bandwidth utilization while ensuring robustness against Byzantine attacks and preserving low latency performance.
+The DOG protocol introduces two novel features to optimize network bandwidth utilization while preserving low latency performance and ensuring robustness against Byzantine attacks.

 * **Dynamic Routing.** DOG implements a routing mechanism that filters data disseminated from a node to its peers.
-A node `A` receiving from `B` a transaction that is already present in its cache implies that there is a cycle in the network topology.
-Node `A` will message `B` indicating to stop sending transactions and `B` will close one of the "routes" that sends transactions to `A`, thus cutting the cycle.
-Eventually, transactions will have only one path to reach all nodes in the network, with the routes forming a superposition of spanning trees--the optimal connection structure for disseminating data across the network.
+When a node `A` receives from node `B` a transaction that is already present in its cache, this means that there is a cycle in the network topology.
+In this case, `A` will message `B` indicating to not send any more transactions, and `B` will close one of the "routes" that sends transactions to `A`, thus cutting the cycle.
+Eventually, transactions will have only one path to reach all nodes in the network, with the resulting routes forming a superposition of spanning trees--the optimal P2P connection structure for disseminating data across the network.

 * **Redundancy Control mechanism.** For keeping nodes resilient to Byzantine attacks, the protocol maintains a minimum level of redundant transactions.
+Nodes periodically measure the redundancy level of received transactions and decide if they need to request peers for more or less transactions.
 If a node is not receiving enough duplicate transactions, it will request its peers to re-activate a previously disabled route.
+This ensures a steady yet controlled flow of data.

 The DOG protocol is built on top of the [Flood protocol](flood.md).
 This spec re-uses many of the same types, messages, and data structures defined in Flood's spec.